Database Schemas#

 The following SQL command will create the table

-CREATE TABLE "devlist" ("id" INTEGER NOT NULL,"name" TEXT,"num_sensors" INTEGER,"info" TEXT, "type" TEXT, PRIMARY KEY("id" AUTOINCREMENT))
+CREATE TABLE "devlist" ("id" INTEGER NOT NULL,"name" TEXT,"num_sensors" INTEGER,"info" TEXT, "type" TEXT, "location" TEXT, "active" INTEGER, PRIMARY KEY("id" AUTOINCREMENT))

 The following SQL command will create the table

-CREATE TABLE "<device>_details"("sens_id" INTEGER NOT NULL, "sens_name" TEXT, "measures" TEXT, "returns" TEXT, "calib" TEXT, "range" TEXT, "info" TEXT, "comments" TEXT, PRIMARY KEY("sens_id" AUTOINCREMENT));
+CREATE TABLE "id_<device>_details"("sens_id" INTEGER NOT NULL, "sens_name" TEXT, "measures" TEXT, "returns" TEXT, "calib" TEXT, "range" TEXT, "info" TEXT, "comments" TEXT, PRIMARY KEY("sens_id" AUTOINCREMENT));

-id - INTEGER NOT NULL, PRIMARY KEY & AUTOINCREMENT.
-The id of the data entry timestamp - TIME, the time that the data entry was recorded <sens_name> - FLOAT, the name of the sensor (as given in _details).
+id_<sens_id> - INTEGER, the id of the sensor (as given in _details).
 There is one column for each sensor on the device

 The following SQL command will create the table, adding a <sens_name> FLOAT for each sensor

-CREATE TABLE "<device>"("id" INTEGER NOT NULL, timestamp Time, <sens_name> FLOAT, PRIMARY KEY("id" AUTOINCREMENT))
+CREATE TABLE "id_<device>"("id" INTEGER NOT NULL, timestamp Time, id_<sens_id> INTEGER, PRIMARY KEY("id" AUTOINCREMENT))

 Querying Database#